 Park Nicollet Health Services is a nonprofit, integrated health care system that has a long-standing reputation for providing quality healthcare to patients in Minneapolis and surrounding communities in Minnesota.
 With over 45 medical specialties and 8,000 employees, Park Nicollet hospitals and clinics provide a multi-faceted network of medical care, community education, and research.
 Park Nicollet’s mission is to improve health and well-being in partnership with members, patients, and the community.
 As a leader in operational excellence, Park Nicollet Health Services is constantly improving processes and efficiency so that patients will benefit from lowered costs and increased quality of care.
 In January 2013, Park Nicollet Health Services combined with HealthPartners, a top-ranked commercial health plan serving more than 1.4 million medical and dental health plan members nationwide.
 The combination of two complementary, likeminded organizations provides stronger coordination of patient care and establishes links between care and insurance leading to increased transparency, choice, and value for customers.

 University of Minnesota Physicians

 University of Minnesota Physicians have brought a strong background in research and education to TRIA.
 Providing clinical care and teaching the next generation of leaders, our doctors are constantly improving the way musculoskeletal care is delivered by measuring the results of our care.
-TRIA employs academic faculty from University of Minnesota across the spectrum of orthopaedic medicine, and maintains a nationally recognized education program for orthopaedic surgery residents and fellows.
+TRIA employs academic faculty from University of Minnesota across the spectrum of orthopedic medicine, and maintains a nationally recognized education program for orthopedic surgery residents and fellows.